ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 A real-world example might be that we wish to use the `Client Side Row Model` (the default row model) together with the `CSV`, `Excel` and `Master/Detail` features.
 [[only-angular]]
-| Additionally we're writing a Angular application so we need to specify the `@ag-grid-community/angular` dependency:
+| Additionally we're writing an Angular application, so we need to specify the `@ag-grid-community/angular` dependency:
 [[only-react]]
-| Additionally we're writing a React application so we need to specify the `@ag-grid-community/react` dependency:
+| Additionally we're writing a React application, so we need to specify the `@ag-grid-community/react` dependency:
 [[only-vue]]
-| Additionally we're writing a Vue application so we need to specify the `@ag-grid-community/vue` dependency:
+| Additionally we're writing a Vue application, so we need to specify the `@ag-grid-community/vue` dependency:

 [[only-javascript]]
 |```js